keu/docs/concepts/airflow-ui.md

 ## Datasets tab

-The Dataset tab was introduced in Airflow 2.4 in support of the new [dataset driven scheduling](https://www.astronomer.io/guides/airflow-datasets) feature.
-The Dataset tab links to a page showing all datasets that have been produced in the Airflow environment, as well as all dependencies between datasets and DAGs in a graph.
+The **Dataset** tab was introduced in Airflow 2.4 in support of the new [dataset driven scheduling](https://www.astronomer.io/guides/airflow-datasets) feature.
+The **Dataset** tab links to a page showing all datasets that have been produced in the Airflow environment, as well as all dependencies between datasets and DAGs in a graph.

 ![Datasets](/img/guides/2_4_Datasets.png)

-Click a Dataset to open the history of all updates to the Dataset that were recorded in the Airflow environment.
+Click a dataset to open the history of all updates to the dataset that were recorded in the Airflow environment.

 ![Dataset History](/img/guides/2_4_DatasetsDetails.png)

 ## Security tab

-The **Security** tab links to multiple pages, including List Users and List Roles, that you can use to review and manage Airflow role-based access control (RBAC).
+The **Security** tab links to multiple pages, including **List Users** and **List Roles**, that you can use to review and manage Airflow role-based access control (RBAC).
 For more information on working with RBAC, see [Security](https://airflow.apache.org/docs/apache-airflow/stable/security/index.html).

 ![Security](/img/guides/2_4_SecurityTab.png)

 If you are running Airflow on Astronomer, the Astronomer RBAC will extend into Airflow and take precedence.
 There is no need for you to use Airflow RBAC in addition to Astronomer RBAC.
-Astronomer RBAC can be managed from the Astronomer UI, so the **Security** tab may be less relevant for Astronomer users.
+Astronomer RBAC can be managed from the Astronomer UI, so the **Security** tab might be less relevant for Astronomer users.

 ## Browse tab